Raaynbo/Rock_paper_scissors/planning.md

     create an integeer variable called round and init with 1 As long as the player want to continue, display userScore, cpuScore and round, ask get user's choice, create cpu choice and check for a winner, when the winner is the user increment userScore, otherwise increment cpuScore

+---- UI ----

+Make a menu, with 4 options ft2-ft3-ft5-about

+make a IG UI

+Make a replay menu